 Availability This setting is only available if the license code 117 is valid.
 Description Allows users to edit clips on the whole SDTI network.
-Values Yes: Other users on the network can trim, rename, delete, etc. your clips, or modify the keywords and ranking assigned to your clips.
-No: Only the local operators can modify or delete clips on the Default value No
+Values The following values are possible: Yes: Other users on the network can trim, rename, delete, etc. your clips, or modify the keywords and ranking assigned to your clips.
+No: Only the local operators can modify or delete clips on the server and edit their metadata.
+Default value No